Claire de La Serre

-Claire de La Serre, an assistant professor in the College of Family and Consumer Sciences, studies the mechanisms that trigger overeating while also keeping her students up-to-date on the latest research findings in foods and nutrition.
-She answers questions below about her background and career so far at UGA.
+Claire de La Serre studies the mechanisms that trigger overeating.
+She answers questions about her background and career so far at UGA.

 I am originally from France and earned an M.S. in nutrition and an M.S. in life sciences engineering at the Institute of Technology for Life, Food and Environmental Sciences in Paris (AgroParisTech).
 As a Ph.D. student in nutrition, I entered an exchange program to conduct my dissertation research at the University of California, Davis.
 I then completed a postdoctoral fellowship at the Johns Hopkins School of Medicine in Baltimore.
 I am currently an assistant professor in the department of foods and nutrition in the College of Family and Consumer Sciences, where I teach undergraduate and graduate courses.
 I am also the seminar series director for my department.
 My laboratory investigates the mechanisms triggering overeating and focuses on diet-driven abnormal communication between the gut and the brain and the role of microbiota.